dijkstrar/Monopoly-Simulation/README.md

 In the end the percentage of time spent on a spot will be displayed on the board.
 This will enable players to select properties on which players will land relatively more; making winning monopoly more easy :)

-The output can look like the following:
+The output can look like the following
 ![alt text](<simulation.png>)